offen/offen/docs/docs/running-offen/tutorials/configuring-deploying-offen-docker.md

 ---

-## Bonus: Example docker-compose setups
+## Bonus: Example compose setups

-docker-compose is an ubiquitous tool for handling multi container setups.
+Docker compose is an ubiquitous tool for handling multi container setups.
 Below you will find templates to use for deploying Offen Fair Web Analytics alongside a database.
 Alternatively, check out our [template repository][deploy-template] which we use to deploy it ourselves.

 [deploy-template]: https://github.com/offen/deployment